 You can use projects to organize your Workspace documents by client, status or any other grouping that suits you or your team.

-Under the All Documents tab, you’ll see every document in your Workspace and My Drafts folder by default.
-To hide the documents that are already part of a Project, you can deselect the Include Documents in Projects checkbox in the top-right corner.
+The All Documents option displays every document in your Workspace and My Drafts folder by default.
+To hide the documents that are already part of a project, you can deselect the Include documents in Projects checkbox in the Options menu of the Search field.

 In the Mac app Projects appear in the sidebar of the Workspace window, organized by the Workspace they belong to.